Mapping Customer.io to outgoing integrations

 Semantic Events

 A number of default actionsThe source event and data that triggers an API call to your destination.
-For example, an incoming identify event from your sources adds or updates a person in our Customer.io Journeys destination. in Data Pipelines are based on the event name in a track call.
+For example, an incoming identify event from your sources adds or updates a person in our Customer.io Journeys destination. for data out integrations are based on the event name in a track call.
 We call these semantic events.
 If you send events with names and structures corresponding to our semantic events, you’ll be able to use our default actions in destinations without any extra work.

 For example, we typically use an event name called Application Installed to trigger the Add Device action in destinations.